SSkipr/AeronauticaHelper/README.md

+⚠️ **This is the `Simple` branch**.
+Currently, this code is not up to date.
+More specifically, it is the equivalent of the main branch's ~v2.
+For updated functionality, use the [main branch](https://github.com/SSkipr/AeronauticaHelper).

 # 👉 Simple AeronauticaHelper Setup 👈
 A simpler version of the [main code](https://github.com/SSkipr/AeronauticaHelper/tree/Complex) which is an application that watches your AFK boat in Aeronautica!
 You will get a status update with a screenshot via the webhook every 30 minutes (time can be changed).
 There is built-in Anti-AFK.